If you don’t want animal hair or silk on your eyelids, it’s vital to know where to get vegan friendly fake lashes!

 Don’t Forget the Glue!

+When applying vegan friendly fake lashes, you’ll also need a vegan glue.
 Not only is eyelash glue generally full of nasty, harmful substances, many of them are also tested on animals.
-The best option for non-toxic, vegan friendly eyelash adhesive is Winks Adhesive by Georgie Beauty, which is the first dermatologist-tested, PETA- and vegan-certified eyelash glue.
+The best option for non-toxic, vegan friendly eyelash adhesive is True Glue, which is apparently the first ever dermatologist-tested, PETA- and vegan-certified eyelash glue.
 It’s also infused with USDA-certified organic blue chamomile to soothe the delicate skin of your eyelids, and is free of formaldehyde, parabens and synthetic fragrances, as we mentioned above.

 STEP 1: Before you start to apply, measure the length of the false lash to make sure it fits your eye shape.
 Clip the lashes with nail scissors to ensure they fit.
 It’s better to clip off the longer ends than the shorter ones–start there.